This course will introduce you to advanced concepts and techniques in the field of human resource management.

 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

 You'll be taught via a mix of lectures, seminars and practical workshops.
 We'll help you develop skills of research and investigation to support your independent learning.

 Our tutors are subject experts in their respective fields and many have professional experience in HR management.
 Previous students have praised our staff for their professionalism, friendly and welcoming manner, and enthusiasm for their subject.

 You'll be based in the York Management School on Campus East.
-Almost all of your teaching will take place nearby on Campus East.
+Your teaching will take place in the Law and Management Building and nearby on Campus East.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 Your modules are assessed with a mixture of exams, essays and presentations.
 You'll also complete formative assignments including presentations and literature reviews.
 You'll receive feedback on all the work you submit, helping you to understand your strengths and identify areas for improvement.